pangenome/sweepga/README.md

 SweepGA filters genome alignment PAF files by identifying large scaffold alignments and rescuing nearby mappings based on Euclidean distance.
 The tool first finds high-confidence scaffold chains through merging and plane sweep filtering, then retains any mapping within a specified Euclidean distance threshold of these anchors.

-The algorithm works in three phases.
-First, it merges nearby mappings into chains using union-find, where mappings are chained if they're within a gap threshold in both query and target coordinates.
-Second, it identifies scaffold chains that exceed a minimum length threshold and removes overlapping scaffolds through plane sweep.
-Third, it rescues non-scaffold mappings by calculating their Euclidean distance to scaffold anchors in query-target coordinate space, keeping those within the distance threshold.
+The algorithm works in multiple phases.
+First, it applies plane sweep filtering per query sequence to remove overlapping mappings while keeping the best scoring ones.
+Second, it merges nearby filtered mappings into chains using union-find, where mappings are chained if they're within a gap threshold in both query and target coordinates.
+Third, it identifies scaffold chains that exceed a minimum length threshold and applies scaffold-level filtering.
+Finally, it rescues non-scaffold mappings by calculating their Euclidean distance to scaffold anchors in query-target coordinate space, keeping those within the distance threshold.

 The Euclidean distance is calculated between mapping center points: for a mapping M and scaffold anchor S, the distance is sqrt((M_query_center - S_query_center)² + (M_target_center - S_target_center)²).
 This allows rescue across strands, so reverse complement mappings near forward strand scaffolds are retained.